-Most websites live on multiple servers or third-party hosting providers.
-If your server is down for maintenance or any other reason, your website could serve visitors a 504 Gateway Timeout Error page.
+If your server is down for maintenance or any other reason, then your website will likely serve visitors a 504 Gateway Timeout Error page.
 The only way to troubleshoot this issue is to wait for your server to finish maintenance or fix the problem causing the error.

 2. Check for any DNS changes.

-If you’ve recently changed host servers or moved your website to a different IP address, it’ll make changes to your website’s DNS server.
-This could cause your website to serve its visitors a 504 Gateway Timeout Error page.
-Your website won’t be up and running until these DNS changes take full effect, which can take a few hours.
+If you’ve recently changed hosting providers or moved your website to a different IP address, then your website’s DNS server will need to be updated.
+These DNS changes take a few hours to process so in the meantime your website might serve visitors a 504 Gateway Timeout Error page.
+The only solution is to sit tight while these DNS changes take effect.

 3. Sift through your logs.